George Young (surgeon, born 1692): Early life

 Young was born in Edinburgh in 1692.
 On 14 March 1711 he was apprenticed to the Edinburgh surgeon-apothecary Alexander Simpson.
 In July 1719 he passed the entrance examination for the Incorporation of Surgeons of Edinburgh, becoming a freeman or fellow.
-Around this time he joined the Rankenian Club, and was the only surgeon known to have done so.
+Around this time he joined the Rankenian Club, the only surgeon known to have done so.

 The Rankenian was regarded as one of the most important of the many learned clubs and societies which were a defining feature of the Scottish Enlightenment.
 The Scots Magazine in May 1771 reckoned that "the Rankenians were highly instrumental in disseminating throughout Scotland freedom of thought, boldness of disquisition, liberality of sentiment, accuracy of reasoning, correctness of taste and accuracy of composition."
 Its members were to become major figures of the Scottish Enlightenment.

 Medical career

 Young worked as surgeon-apothecary in Edinburgh from about 1720, and between then and 1754 trained twelve surgical apprentices.
 Yet he was attracted to a career as a physician and to qualify as such he applied for, and on 21 June 1736 was awarded, the degree of MD (St Andrews) in absentia.
 The next year he successfully applied to become a licentiate of the Royal College of Physicians of Edinburgh (RCPE).